Green Schools Program

 Want to help create a healthy planet but unsure where to begin?
 Start with your school and magnify your impact!
 Your school is likely already recycling or working to reduce lunchtime food and plastic waste, but could your school do more to help the planet?
 Be creative!
 Have fun!
 Make sure your school receives recognition for its green efforts.

-The Michigan Green Schoolsprogram is new and improved for the 2022 - 2023 school year and invites your school to participate!
+The Michigan Green Schoolsprogram is new and improved and invites your school to participate!
 Applications and ideas for activities can be found at the NEW Michigan Green Schools site.
-Applications are accepted from January 1 through March 1st.
+Applications are accepted from January 1st through March 3rd.
 The application process is slightly different this year, so please reach out if you have any questions.

 Congrats and keep up the great green work!